Prabhav-Sharma/juke-box/README.md

-# juke-box
+# Juke box
-Created with CodeSandbox
+A webapp created with CodeSandbox.
+It lists my music recommendations in different genres